myang2984-arch/LINKN_docs/privacy_policy_en.md

 ### 5.3 Right to Deletion
 - You can delete individual links or your entire account at any time
-- After account deletion, all associated data will be permanently deleted from our servers within 30 days
+- Once you confirm account deletion, your cloud data is erased immediately and cannot be recovered

 ### 5.4 Right to Data Portability
 - You can export all your link data in JSON or CSV format

 ### 5.5 Right to Object
-- You can opt out of optional data collection features (such as crash reports, AI features)
+- You can opt out of optional processing activities, including clipboard quick-add and any future analytics

+### 5.6 Clipboard Consent Control
+- You can opt in or out of clipboard quick-add at any time inside the app’s Settings page
+- Disabling clipboard access stops Linkn from reading your clipboard until you re-enable it

-### 5.6 How to Exercise These Rights
+### 5.7 How to Exercise These Rights
 Please contact us via email: **myang2984@gmail.com**

 ---